osuAkatsuki/bancho.py/README.md

-late 2017 using [ripple](https://github.com/osuripple)'s source with no prior development experience. i spent nearly all of my spare time learning more about the wonderful world of (osu!) programming by working on their codebase, until i had eventually learned enough to try writing a server from scratch.
+late 2017 using [ripple](https://github.com/osuripple)'s source with no prior development experience. i spent nearly all of my spare time learning more about the wonderful world of (osu!) programming by working on their codebase, until i had eventually learned enough to try writing a server from the ground up.

 gulag was my third attempt to write an osu! server, and based on my previous failures i didn't believe i had what it took to write a competitive server; but after months of development and gradual progress it's seemed more and more likely that it'd really become the replacement for akatsuki's existing stack.

-in my (pretty qualified) opinion (as someone who's really dove deep into most competing implementations), i'd definitely say gulag is currently the most maintainable, thoughtfully efficient and well suited for the operation of an osu! private server of anything i've seen. i think there are some great projects out there (especially some of the more modern ones), but frankly i've spent countless hours thinking about how i can improve the server and make it superior in a wide variety of different ways, not being scared to tear down & refactor large structures in the codebase as i learn more. i really think it's paid off, and i can say without a doubt that i plan to use this software for akatsuki. of course everyone has their biases and values
+in my opinion, i think it's become the most maintainable, thoughtfully efficient and well suited for the operation of an osu! private server of anything i've seen. it's certainly not the fastest, but for the level of abstraction it's written at it's certainly much more efficient than any alternative options. there are some other great projects out there (especially some of the more modern ones), but frankly i've spent countless hours thinking about how i can improve the server and make it superior in a wide variety of different ways, not being scared to tear down & refactor large structures in the codebase as i learn more. i really think it's paid off, and i can say without a doubt that i plan to use this software for akatsuki. of course everyone has their biases and values